Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any

 - If iFrame is not working in Chrome, the easiest solution would be to try a completely different browser.

-A great number of users have reported encountering issues when trying to use iFrames in their HTML document.
+A great number of users have reported encountering issues when trying to use iFrames in their HTML documents.
 The message states that this file can only be viewed in an iFrame.

 Furthermore, various browsers have shown an error message saying Browser does not support iFrames.
 The issue seems to appear when trying to add iFrame on an SSL-encrypted website (HTTPS://).